Change your own name

 - you were born here, you’re a New Zealand citizen, or you’re entitled to live here indefinitely.

-You do not usually need to apply for a name change if you’ve taken your partner’s surname after marriage or a civil union, or if you want to use your birth surname (maiden name) again after a divorce.
+You do not usually need to apply for a name change if you’ve taken your partner’s surname after marriage or a civil union, or if you want to use your birth surname or maiden name again after a divorce.

 If you’re 16 or 17

 If you’re married, in a civil union or a de facto relationship, you can change your name without your parents’ permission.
-Otherwise, each of your parents or guardians have to sign a statutory declaration when you apply.
+Otherwise, each of your parents or guardians have to provide written consent when you apply.